-If you’ve developed a continuous cough or fever/high temperature in the last 7 days, stay at home for 7 days from the day your symptoms started and arrange to get tested.
+If you’ve developed a new continuous cough or fever/high temperature 37.8C and above or have a loss of, or change in, sense of smell or taste (anosmia), stay at home for 10 days from the day your symptoms started and arrange to get tested.

 Click here for the NHS Inform coronavirus (COVID-19) page for the latest medical/symptom advice.

 Click here for the Scottish Government’s guidance on testing, travel, work and isolation rules.

 Click here to find out more about SHIELDING, if you or a family member has received a letter from the Government.